sgomezvillamor/play-scala-alpha/README-Alpha.md

   - cons: order of engineers impacts on the resulting matches
   - mitigation: since the order is important, can we rank engineers? according to qualifications, years in the company, ...?
+- State of the art: matching markets
+  - Matching markets is a research topic in economy, different from commodity markets, where prices manage the market
+  - According to challenge requirements, this is a many-to-one matching market problem
+    - One-to-one: marriage
+    - Many-to-one: employment (eg. firms and consultants: a firm employees many consultants but a consultant just works for one firm)
+    - Many-to-many: employment when the employee can work for multiple firms at the same time
+  - Although there is a significant amount of work done, this seems still an active research topic.
+  - I haven't found a public implementation for the many-to-one problem yet
+  - Deeper research is required

 # Activity log